-Far too often we focus on the “recreation” aspect of sex without recognizing that there is another aspect—procreation.
+Too often, we focus on the “recreation” aspect of sex without recognizing that there is another aspect—procreation.
 Sex within marriage is pleasurable, and God designed it that way.
 God wants men and women to enjoy sexual activity within the confines of marriage.
-Song of Solomon and several other Bible passages (such as Proverbs 5:19) clearly describe the pleasure of sex.
-However, the couple must understand that God’s intent for sex includes producing children.
+Song of Solomon 4 and several other Bible passages (such as Proverbs 5:19) describe the pleasure of sex.
+However, God’s intent for sex includes producing children.
 Thus, for a couple to engage in sex before marriage is doubly wrong—they are enjoying pleasures not intended for them, and they are taking a chance of creating a human life outside of the family structure God intended for every child.

 While practicality does not determine right from wrong, following the Bible’s instructions concerning sex before marriage would greatly benefit society.
 If the Bible’s message on sex before marriage were obeyed, there would be far fewer sexually transmitted diseases, far fewer abortions, far fewer unwed mothers and unwanted pregnancies, and far fewer children growing up without both parents in their lives.
 Abstinence saves lives, protects babies, gives sexual relations their proper value, and, most importantly, honors God.
 Sex between a husband and wife is the only form of sexual relations of which God approves.